-Origin of TOWARD
+Origin of toward

 First Known Use: before 12th century

 1 : in the direction of <driving toward town>

 2a : along a course leading to <a long stride toward disarmament>b : in relation to <an attitude toward life>

 3a : at a point in the direction of : near <a cottage somewhere up toward the lake>b : in such a position as to be in the direction of <your back was toward me>

 4 : not long before <toward the end of the afternoon>

 5a : in the way of help or assistance in <did all he could toward raising campaign funds>b : for the partial payment of <proceeds go toward the establishment of a scholarship>

-Examples of TOWARD
+Examples of toward

 The bus is heading toward town.

 She took a step toward the door.

 They live out towards the edge of town.

 We're thinking of taking a vacation towards the end of the month.

 Efforts toward peace have been largely unsuccessful.

-First Known Use of TOWARD
+First Known Use of toward

 before 12th century

-Seen & Heard
+Seen and Heard

 What made you want to look up toward?
 Please tell us where you read or heard it (including the quote, if possible).